 Inverse variation states that whenever the product of corresponding values of two quantities is a constant, then one quantity varies inversely as the other.
-It is an equation that states that the product of two variables is equal to a constant.
+It is an equation stating that the product of two variables equals a constant.
 In symbols, xy = k or y = k/x.
 It means that y is inversely proportional to x, or x is inversely proportional to y.

 The table below shows the relationship between the length and the width of the rectangle, given a constant area.

 We can see that the product of the length and width in any four pairs is equal to 36.
 The value 36 is the variation constant.
 If we let the first, second, third, and fourth set of variables be (l1, w1), (l2, w2), (l3, w3), and (l4, w4), respectively, we can come up with the following equations.

 l1 w1 = 36

 Unlike that of direct variation, where the ratio of two variables is equal to a constant, for an inverse variation, the product of the two variables is equal to a constant.
 Hence, l1 w1 = l2 w2 = l3 w3 = l4 w4 = 36.